phonedude/cs595-s22/assignments/Murphy/6/README.md

 For homepage.ejs, I use javascripting to store the hash created by the server into a variable, and use if-else statements to check for several hashes used through out this assignment.
-The first hash checked is on my normal desktop that that I use for school work and programming.
+The first hash checked is on my normal desktop that I use for school work and programming.
 It is running windows 10 and opened the server page using firefox version 99.0.
 The second hash is the value of the machine described above, but using firefox web developer edition version 100.
-The final hash it checks is the one generating using my iPhone running iOS 15 and opened in Safari.
+The final hash it checks is the one generated using my iPhone running iOS 15 and opened in Safari.
 These if-else statement will print a special message only viewable by users whose hashes match the one they are checking, and appends these messages to the html page.